hls333555/OpenGL/README.md

   glBindTexture(GL_TEXTURE_2D, texture);

   int location = glGetUniformLocation(program, "u_Texture");
-  // If u_Texture is not used in the fragment shader, it will return -1
-  //ASSERT(location != -1);
   // Tell the shader which texture slot to sample from, the slot must be the same as the selected active texture slot glUniform1i(location, GL_TEXTURE0);
   ```

 * Add **texture coordinates** to **tell the geometry being rendered which part of the texture to sample from**.
 Furthermore, when it's up to rendering a certain pixel, tell the shader to sample a certain area of the texture to retrieve what color the pixel should be.

   * Modify the vertex data array to accept texture coordinates: